albertito/libjio/doc/guide.rst

 ---------------------

-If you're still interested in learning more, you can find some small and clean samples are in the "samples" directory (full.c is a simple and complete one), other more advanced examples can be found in the web page, as well as modifications to well known software to make use of the library.
-For more information about the inner workings of the library, you can read the "libjio" document, and the source code.
+If you're still interested in learning more, you can find some small and clean samples are in the *samples* directory (*full.c* is a simple and complete one), other more advanced examples can be found in the web page, as well as modifications to well known software to make use of the library.
+For more information about the inner workings of the library, you can read the "libjio" document, the internal API reference, and the source code.